Signal-to-noise ratio: Definition

+If the signal is simply a constant value of s, this equation simplifies to:

 If the noise has expected value of zero, as is common, the denominator is its variance, the square of its standard deviation σ_{N}.

 The signal and the noise must be measured the same way, for example as voltages across the same impedance.
-The root mean squares can alternatively be used in the ratio:
+Their root mean squares can alternatively be used according to:

 where A is root mean square (RMS) amplitude (for example, RMS voltage).